Hyper-Independence in Relationships: Origins, Consequences, and the Link to Avoidant Attachment

 Difficulty with accommodating others

 Some may find it challenging to understand how to appropriately balance their own needs with those of others.
-Again, this tendency may have been formed through modelling or in reaction.
+Again, this tendency may have been formed through modelling or in reaction to their upbringing.
 For example, a child that has every want and need catered to may not have had to learn to accept disappointment, how to go without at times, or to compromise.

 At the other end of the spectrum, someone who has had to always prioritise the needs of others, or who grew up with scarce resources, may have learned that they need to fight their corner to ensure they don’t miss out.
 There may be a sense that giving to others means that there will not be enough for themselves.